Takuhi-jinja Shrine 焼火神社

 Extending out from inside a cave

-Built in 1732, the honden (main shrine building) sits partly within a cave.
-Known to offer protection to those at sea, sailors on kitamaebunne, “northbound” cargo ships back in the Edo period, would hold rituals on board to the deity of Takuhi when they passed nearby.
+Built in the Heian period (794-1185), the innermost building sits within a cave.
+Known to offer protection to those at sea, sailors on kitamaebune, “northbound” cargo ships back in the Edo period, would hold rituals on board to the deity of Takuhi when they passed nearby.

 Handmade in Osaka

 The rearmost building in the cave, with its intricate carvings, was prefabricated in Osaka and carried up the mountainside piece by piece in 1732.

 Nearby, a path takes you up to the summit, where the views are even more expansive, in about 10 minutes.

 The annual festival, held on July 23, takes place in the priests' house and features kagura dances performed throughout the night.

 * The information on this page may be subject to change due to COVID-19.